4 Ways Politics Makes You (and Everyone Else) Miserable!

 The ACA didn’t break us or ruin our quality of life.
 Much.
 It just inspired me to work harder to make up for it.

-Way too many need a certain side to get elected to support some reliance they have on the government.
+Way too many need a particular side to get elected to support some reliance on the government.
 That’s a vicious circle for all of us.
 In my opinion, encouraging or causing someone to be dependent on someone else is just cruel.

 I’m all for helping someone who needs it, but do you know what dependence leads to?
 Hint: it’s not Happiness.
 See the banner up there?
 It’s called Independently Happy because it doesn’t depend on the kindness or competence of others.
 It’s Independent.